 Yes, you might be able to land an advertising spot on Kim Kardashian’s social media pages – but how worthwhile would that really be for your business?
 After all, you could be paying big money for the privilege – and her followers might not be too interested in, say, your cloud computing solution.

 None of this is to say you shouldn’t chase top-tier celebrities at all.
 Rather, the point is that you should make sure your chosen influencer’s audience is, essentially, your own company’s target audience.
 If your business sells catnip toys, for example, then an influencer whose niche is in sharing photos and videos of their cute kittens is the type of influencer you should seek out.
+An agency that offers influencer marketing services can help you find the right influencer for your brand or business saving you a lot of time.

 You can build social proof